ZakirG/generative-daw/README.md

 #### A mobile-friendly webapp focused on generative music composition.
 Built with Flask and Angular 2.

-This project will be a digital audio workstation (DAW) webapp that provides a suite of tools for generative music composition, in which the software system itself will compose the music.
+This project will be a digital audio workstation (DAW) webapp that provides a suite of tools for <a href='https://en.wikipedia.org/wiki/Generative_music'>generative music composition</a>, in which the software system itself will compose the music.

 The primary use case: a composer specifies generative settings they are interested in, which the software system responds to with a randomized piece of music.
 The composer then